How to Build a Prediction Market Platform Like Polymarket

 Furthermore, engaging a specialist blockchain legal firm during the platform design phase — not after development completes — prevents costly architectural rework forced by compliance requirements discovered too late.
 Learn more about our blockchain compliance consulting services to structure your platform correctly from the very start.

-The Future of Decentralised Prediction Markets
+The Future of Decentralised Prediction Markets in 2025 and Beyond

 AI-powered oracle verification is making automated market resolution more reliable for complex and subjective event types that previously required human arbitration.
 Cross-chain interoperability protocols allow liquidity to flow between prediction markets deployed on different blockchains, deepening markets and improving price accuracy across all platforms simultaneously.